Relay Mining: Incentivizing Full Non-Validating Nodes Servicing All RPC Types: Introduction

+Distributed ledgers (blockchains) are often reduced to the problem of Byzantine Fault Tolerant (BFT) State Machine Replication (SMR) \cite{buchman2019latest}.
+Discussions about scalability typically focus on increasing throughput — the capacity to write more data to the ledger without compromising \textbf{safety} and \textbf{liveness}.
+This challenge led to the formulation of the Blockchain Scalability Trilemma, which assesses the trade-offs between scalability, decentralization, and security of a blockchain \cite{Halpin_2020}.

-The Blockchain Scalability Trilemma is a prevalent formulation employed to assess the trade-offs between a blockchain's scalability, decentralization and security \cite{vitalikShardingGreat}.
-When evaluating the scalability of a Layer 1 (L1) chain, the most commonly used metrics are Transactions-Per-Second (TPS) and Time-to-Finality (TTF).
-These metrics offer a direct insight into the maximum number of \textbf{writes} occurring on the underlying distributed ledger, presenting a clear picture of the network's capacity and usage as shown in Table ~\ref{l1-throughput}.
+When evaluating the scalability of a Layer 1 (L1) blockchain, key metrics include Transactions-Per-Second (TPS) and Time-to-Finality (TTF), which provide direct insights into the network's capacity and usage, as illustrated in Table ~\ref{l1-throughput}.